Distilled water vs tap water, which is the best? Well let’s start with why water is so important.

 Effects of Hard Water on Your Teeth

 Another general opinion about drinking water is that it is important to drink tap water because it contains fluoride that prevents cavities.
 Excessive fluoride exposure, however, can lead to enamel fluorosis.This makes the teeth discolored and stained.
-Fluoride is found in many mouthwashes, so you can still get useful amounts of fluoride without drinking tap water.
+Fluoride is something that you can find in many mouthwashes.
+This means that you can always get a decent amount of fluoride from other sources besides tap water.

 Tap Water Chemicals